Alias Jesse James: Plot

 Milford Farnsworth is a bumbling insurance agent who unknowingly sells a life insurance policy to the outlaw Jesse James.
 Farnsworth is sent out west to shield the insurance company's investment by "protecting" James.

 James has his own plan: to have Farnsworth killed while the insurance man is dressed as the outlaw so that James and his soon-to-be "widow", Cora Lee Collins, can collect on the $100,000 insurance policy.
 Farnsworth avoids several attempts on his life while he and Collins fall in love.

 After the last attempt is made on his life, Farnsworth impersonates the Justice of the Peace, who is supposed to marry James and Collins.
-When Farnsworth and Collins make a run for it, they end up in a gun battle with the James Gang; several Western heroes make their cameos to surreptitiously help Farnsworth.
+Farnsworth and Collins make a run for it in buckboard wagon, with her driving and he having fallen through and having to run as fast as he can stuck in that position.
+They end up in a gun battle with the James Gang; several Western heroes from television and the movies make their cameos to surreptitiously help Farnsworth.

 In the end, Farnsworth is celebrated as a hero, marries Collins, and becomes president of the insurance company.
 He boasts to a potential client that he offers protection for every contingency.
 His secretary announces Mrs. Farnsworth.
 It is Collins, followed by their six red-headed children, the youngest a pair of twins.
 "Well, you can't get insurance against everything," he says to the audience.
 His wife whispers in his ear and, as "The end" appears on screen, Farnsworth shrugs and rolls his eyes at the audience.